lacser/NEXTOPIC/README.md

 # NEXTOPIC

-NEXTOPIC is a web application that mimics the ChatGPT user interface, built with React and Redux.
+NEXTOPIC is a web application of chatbots built with React and Redux.
 It's designed to work with a backend that can call the OpenAI API to generate responses.

 ## Screen Shots